Receiving a letter from solicitors informing that someone is making an injury claim against you can certainly have a negative impact on your day.

 Depending on the circumstances of the accident, you may be confronted with a Letter of Claim or a Claim Notification Form which set out full details of the alleged incident and injuries.
 But no matter what correspondence you receive there will be strict response timeframes set that you will be told you need to abide by.

-However, the good news is that the vast majority of claims are usually covered by some kind of insurance policy and we're going to explain the scenarios where insurance may cover the claim well as your options when no insurance is available.
+However, the good news is that the vast majority of claims are usually covered by some kind of insurance policy and we're going to explain the scenarios where insurance may cover the claim as well as your options when no insurance is available.

 Defending Road Traffic Accidents.

-As it's a legal requirement that you must have at least third-party motor insurance to drive on UK roads, the claim is likely to be fully covered by your vehicle insurance.
+As it's a legal requirement that you must have at least third-party motor insurance to drive on UK roads, the claim against you is likely to be fully covered by your vehicle insurance.
 While it is likely your insurer has already been notified of the accident and subsequent claim, your first action should be to advise them of the solicitor documentation you have received.